 About AMP!

 The ConocoPhillips Applied Mathematics Program (AMP!) aims to create a cadre of exceptional teacher leaders who will enhance teaching and learning in the Greater Houston metropolitan area and improve students’ success in mathematics and science.
-The program is offered for 5th Grade Science & Mathematics; 6th Grade Science & Mathematics; 7th Grade Science & Mathematics; 8th Grade Science & Mathematics; and Algebra I & Biology teacher pairs.
+The program is offered for 5th Grade Science & Mathematics; 6th Grade Science & Mathematics; 7th Grade Science & Mathematics; 8th Grade Science & Mathematics; and Algebra I & Biology teachers.

 AMP!
 Benefits